gtarchiveteam/.github/profile/README.md

 Our main project is [GTPatcher-Launcher](https://github.com/gtarchiveteam/GTPatcher-Launcher) where you can download and patch old builds of Gorilla Tag™, allowing you to go into lobbys and be monkeh on old versions.

+Please do note that we are not related to the similarly named project "Gorilla Tag Archive" which illegally redistributes the game.

 ## FAQ